afnizarnur/nataicons/README.md

 <h3 align="center">Nataicons</h3>

 <p align="center">
   A fun-themed simple open source icon by the folks at <a href="https://natatoko.com">Natatoko</a>.
-This icons provide 2 icons variant: 24x24 and 20x20.
-Practically, this icons are used on our web application, but feel free to use it on your project!
 </p>

 ---